Tumbbad

-Tumbbad is a 2018 Hindi-language period horror film directed by Rahi Anil Barve.
-Additionally, Anand Gandhi served as the creative director, and Adesh Prasad served as the co-director.
-Written by Mitesh Shah, Prasad, Barve, and Gandhi, the film was produced by Sohum Shah, Aanand L. Rai, Mukesh Shah and Amita Shah.
-Starring Sohum Shah in the lead role as Vinayak Rao, it follows the story of his search for a hidden treasure in the 20th century India village of Tumbbad, Maharashtra.
+Tumbbad is a 2018 period folk horror film directed by Rahi Anil Barve and Anand Gandhi, and written by Mitesh Shah, Adesh Prasad, Barve, and Anand Gandhi.
+It stars Sohum Shah in the lead role as Vinayak Rao, and follows the story of his search for a hidden 20th century treasure in the Indian village of Tumbbad, Maharashtra.

-Barve began writing the script based on a story a friend had told him about in 1993, by Marathi writer Narayan Dharap.
-He wrote the first draft in 1997, when he was 18 years old.
+Barve began writing the script in 1993, inspired by a story by the Marathi writer Narayan Dharap.
+He completed the first draft in 1997, when he was 18 years old.
 From 2009 to 2010, he created a 700-page storyboard for the film.
-It was optioned by seven production companies who backed out and went on the floor (went into production) three times.
-It was first shot in 2012 but after editing, Barve and Shah were not satisfied.
-The film was then re-written and re-shot with filming completed in May 2015.
-Pankaj Kumar served as the director of photography while Sanyukta Kaza was its editor.
-Jesper Kyd composed the original score while Ajay–Atul composed one song.
+It was shot in 2012 but after editing, Barve and Shah were not satisfied with the results.
+The film was re-written and re-shot, with filming completed by May 2015.
+Jesper Kyd composed the original score while Ajay–Atul contributed a song to the soundtrack.